 Third-party risk management is a continuous process, meaning that the team should regularly evaluate third-party members of your supply chain and the risks they pose to your company.
 Regular evaluations can reduce exposure time and help mitigate risks that your business has deemed too expensive when working with third-party relationships.

 What is supply chain management (SCM)?

 Along with managing the previously mentioned areas of the supply chain, supply chain management also covers the price, quality, and quantity of a product that is too available to potential customers.
 As all businesses understand, the quality and quantity of the commodity used for a product affect the product’s final price.
 The commodity’s popularity predetermines a commodity’s price for a given market.
-This price is further impacted by the quantity and quality of the commodity.
-As the number of commodities increase, the overall price can decrease, but the commodity’s quality may also decrease, and vice versa.
+This price is impacted by the quantity and quality of the commodity.
+As the number of commodities increase, the overall cost can decrease, but the commodity’s quality may also decrease, and vice versa.

 How does third-party risk impact SCM?